prestonharberts/bib/Bible/gen48.md

 But his father refused and said, “I know, my son, I know.
 He too will become a nation and he too will become great.
 In spite of this, his younger brother will be even greater and his descendants will become a multitude of nations.”
 ###### 20
 So he blessed them that day, saying,
->  “ By you will Israel bless, saying,
+> “By you will Israel bless, saying,
->  ‘ May God make you like Ephraim and Manasseh.’”
+> ‘May God make you like Ephraim and Manasseh.’”
 > Thus he put Ephraim before Manasseh.
 ###### 21
 Then Israel said to Joseph, “I am about to die, but God will be with you and will bring you back to the land of your fathers.